-{\it{Application to breathing kagome ferromagnet.--}} Now we present a microscopic calculation of the magnon spin photogalvanic effect.
-We apply our theory to a breathing kagome-lattice ferromagnets in the absence of inversion symmetry, as shown in \Fig{fig1} (a).
-With a nonuniform strain field, the three sublattices are deformed far away (positive perturbation $\delta > 0$) or getting closer (negative perturbation $\delta < 0$) from their shared corner, as shown in \Fig{fig1} (b) and (c).
-The Hamiltonian is written as
+The breathing kagome lattice has gained growing interest in the studies of the quantum spin liquid \cite{essafi2017flat,schaffer2017quantum,ezawa2018higher,bolens2019topological,PhysRevB.104.144422, PhysRevB.105.014404}.
+To illustrate the proposed magnon spin photogalvanic effect, we study a breathing kagome-lattice ferromagnets in the absence of inversion symmetry, as shown in \Fig{fig2} (a).
+With a nonuniform strain field, the three sublattices are deformed further away (positive perturbation $\delta > 0$) or getting closer (negative perturbation $\delta < 0$) from their shared corner, as shown in \Fig{fig2} (b) and (c).
+The Hamiltonian is